 A recent article in US News and World Reportlisted The 10 Most Overpaid Jobs.
 Number one on the list: Consulting Software Engineer.
 Someone needs to tell them we’re not overpaid, we deserve it!

 According to the report, the median mid-career salary is $123,000.
 Many of you will notice that this is higher than the mid-career salaries reported elsewhere on this site.
 The operative word here is “consulting”, which is another way of saying “contractor” or “freelancer”.
 Consultants do make a higher hourly wage than their full-time employee counterparts.
 The other side of the coin is that full-time employees get benefits (such as paid time off, health insurance, 401k, etc.) and steady work.
 I was going to say “job security” but some would argue that’s merely an illusion.
 They make a valid point.

 Anyway, being a consultant is a good way to maximize your earning power as a software engineer if you’re able to find clients.
 Just be sure to build a lot of down time into your hourly rate.
 The rule of thumb I’ve always used is to divide your annual salary by 1,000.
 If you’re making $89,000 at a full-time job, for example, then you should seek $89 per hour as a contractor.
 This allows you to be off the clock about half of the time and still break even.

-Following the link to US News and World Report’s Best Jobs for 2013, we find that 4 of the top 10 jobs are in the computer science field: Computer Systems Analyst, Database Administrator, Software Developer, and Web Developer.
+Following the link to US News and World Report’s Best Jobs, we find that 4 of the top 10 jobs are in the computer science field: Computer Systems Analyst, Database Administrator, Software Developer, and Web Developer.
 They give a median salary of $89,280 for software developers.
 That’s more like it.